-Your injuries play a critical role in your personal injury case.
+Your injuries play a critical role in your Long Island personal injury attorney case.
 The nature of your injuries, the extent of your impairments, and your necessary medical treatment will provide your lawyer with important information about your situation.

 Some serious injuries and their effects are listed below: